-States were offered the option of having NESCAUM perform the MOVES modeling using input data provided by and/or reviewed by the states.
-CT DEEP initially selected this option and provided requested inputs in 2010 from data available at that time.
-By early 2012, CT DEEP was able to assemble updated MOVES data sets for several required parameters and elected to perform its own MOVES runs with the updated data for 2009, 2017 and 2025.
+States involved in the regional MARAMA inventory effort were offered the option of having NESCAUM perform the MOVES modeling using input data provided by and/or reviewed by the states.
+CT DEEP initially selected this option and provided the requested 2007 and 2025 inputs to MARAMA/NESCAUM in 2010 from data available at that time.
+By early 2012, CT DEEP was able to assemble updated MOVES data sets for several required parameters and elected to perform its own MOVES runs (using the inventory mode) with the updated data for 2009, 2017 and 2025.
 Connecticut's MOVES input data sets are summarized in Tables 5.2 through 5.4, with more detailed documentation provided in Appendix I. Table 5.2 describes the selections made when creating the MOVES 2010a run specifications.
 Table 5.3 summarizes the CDM inputs loaded into the MOVES model.
 Table 5.4 lists references cited in the previous two tables.

-Connecticut decided to include 2009 MOVES on-road emission estimates in the PM{2.5} attainment year inventory, rather than using 2007 emission estimates.
+Connecticut decided to include 2009 MOVES on-road emission estimates in the PM2.5 attainment year inventory, rather than developing updated 2007 emission estimates.
 This was done for several reasons.
-First, EPA has previously approved 2009 transportation conformity budgets for Connecticut that were determined using MOBILE6.2; the 2009 MOVES estimates will serve to replace those budgets.
-Second, since on-road emissions are steadily decreasing due to fleet turnover to lower emitting vehicles, 2009 on-road emissions are lower than 2007 estimates, thus the conformity budgets used for the early years of the maintenance plan (i.e., pre-2017) will be more stringent.
-Similarly, the total attainment year inventory across all source sectors will be more conservative (i.e., lower) than if 2007 on-road emissions were used.
-Since emissions through the end of the maintenance period must be no higher than during the attainment year, this approach provides additional assurance that NAAQS compliance will continue through the maintenance period.
+First, EPA had previously approved 2009 transportation conformity motor vehicle emission budgets (MVEB) for Connecticut that were determined using MOBILE6.2; the 2009 MOVES estimates were initially intended to replace those budgets using EPA's state-of-the art model (see Section 5.1.9 for an explanation of why 2009 MVEBs are no longer necessary).
+Second, since on-road emissions are steadily decreasing due to fleet turnover to lower emitting vehicles, 2009 on-road emissions are lower than 2007 estimates (see the next paragraph for a comparison of 2007 and 2009 on-road emissions).
+Use of the lower 2009 on-road emission estimates for 2007 ensures that the total attainment year inventory across all source sectors will be more conservative (i.e., lower) than if 2007 on-road emissions were used.
+Since emissions through the end of the maintenance period must be no higher than the attainment year inventory, this approach provides additional assurance that NAAQS compliance will continue through the maintenance period.